B2. Operations

 • First, give students a problem where the sum of the numbers does not exceed 18, then problems where the sums are less than 30, then 50.

-• Provide the student with the manipulation materials appropriate to their level of development.
+• Provide the student with the manipulatives that are appropriate to their level of development.

 • Provide students with problems involving larger sums and ask them to think of different ways to decompose them.